trillhc/LootGeneratorDnD/README.md

 .idea
 .circleci

+database:
 database will be managed separately and connected to on local server for now. (not done yet) app will be launched with docker-compose.yml file to heroku if possible, otherwise locally. review and ask questions about anything docker in this as it is a perfect way to learn how docker works

+virtual enviroment setup in windows:

+#make sure you are in this projects main folder in a cmd terminal and enter call commands
+#if this doesnt work try pip3 install virtualenv and that you have python 3.7+ setup on pc
+pip install virtualenv
+#this creates a folder with a virtual python enviroment in it, you may need to set your ide to use it
+virtualenv venv
+#this activates the venv in your current terminal so you can do things in it
+.\venv\Scripts\activate.bat
+#installs everything this project needs, and nothing it doesnt
+pip install -r requirements.txt pip install -r requirements-dev.txt

+run debug server to test endpoints:
+!!!
+.\venv\Scripts\activate.bat
+python manage.py runserver
+!!!

 reference material: